 - Memorization is necessary for learning.
 In other words, children who have better memories are able to put new information to use better and faster than children whose working memories aren’t as developed.

 - Students (and adults) who begin memorization now may retain better mental capacity for a longer period of time.
 Studies show that elderly adults can delay cognitive decline by 7 to 14 years by using their brains for memorization!

 As you can see from the information above, memorization is great for our brains whether we’re children, adults, or senior adults!
 So download this printable and learn to say “Merry Christmas” in 14 different languages!
-Learn it for fun or for the brain exercise or just to enjoy doing something with your children.
+Learn it for fun or for the brain exercise or just to enjoy doing something with your children during the days leading up to Christmas.
 Whatever the reason, we do hope you enjoy the time with your children this holiday season.
 And we hope you enjoy showing off your ability to say “Merry Christmas” in 14 languages!